Your new design will be uploaded in:

 Our Woodland Library

 Here at Diamond Wood Community Academy, we are really proud of our Woodland Library.
 It was redeveloped and opened by the Mayor of Kirklees in 2019.
 Since then, it has continued to be enhanced and it is a well loved area within school by our pupils, staff and everyone else who visits.
-During the mornings, our Early Years children and pupils with SEN needs have access to it and in the afternoons it is usually used by KS1 pupils.

 Our library sessions are just as important to us as a lesson within the classroom would be and teaching and learning is monitored regularly to ensure high-quality teaching at all times.
-Our reflective staff team often film videos of their story time sessions using IRIS Connect technology to share their good practice with others.

 The environment and table top displays are carefully planned out to reflect pupils interests of current topics.
 Our Reading Leader, Mrs Price updates them each half term to reflect the upcoming new core values, key themes and year group topics.
 Areas for pupils to look at texts which link to previously taught topics are also created to encourage children to keep learning and remembering what they have previously being taught.